-Costa Rica’s rainy season, runs from approximately May through November.
-Much of the rest of the time, winter-fleeing northerners pack beaches on both the Pacific and Caribbean coasts, crowds in the party town clubs spill out into the streets, and the tourism industry is in full swing.
+Costa Rica’s rainy season runs from approximately May through November.
+Much of the rest of the time, winter-fleeing northerners pack beaches on both the Pacific and Caribbean coasts.
+You will find big crowds of people in the party town clubs, who are spilling out into the streets.
+And the tourism industry is in full swing.

-Another great advantage is the less-crowded ocean, you will enjoy surfing the beach break of Playa Tamarindo without bumping into others surfers.
+Another great advantage is the less crowded ocean.
+You will enjoy surfing the beach break of Playa Tamarindo without bumping into other surfers.

-It’s less expensive – sometimes up to 40 percent cheaper, so you may be able to get the lovely suite way out of your budget you’ll always wanted!
+It’s less expensive – sometimes up to 40 percent cheaper, so you may be able to get the lovely suite way out of the budget you’ll always want!

 It will rain, but you will still usually have hours of no rain and even some sunshine most of the days.

 Yield to the vagaries of the rainy season.
 Embrace it.
 Be thankful for its cool kiss.

 But remember to dress appropriately!